 The National Curriculum sets out the subjects taught as well as the knowledge, skills and understanding required in each subject.
 It also provides standards or statements in each subject and these are used by teachers to help measure your child's progress and plan the next steps in their learning.
 In accordance with the law, the school curriculum meets all the requirements of the National Curriculum, plus the requirements for Religious Education set out by the local authority.

-Computing is taught as a discrete subject and is also used to support teaching and learning across the curriculum.
+Computing - this is taught as a discrete subject and is also used to support teaching and learning across the curriculum.

 The school currently provides weekly French lessons to pupils in Key Stage 2.